SumoLogic/sumologic-kubernetes-collection/docs/collecting-application-metrics.md

 :3001/custom-endpoint
 ```

-The pod's definition looks like the following:
+The Pod's definition looks like the following:

 ```yaml
 apiVersion: v1